The rise of Carthage: Rome's greatest enemy

 As a result, a small number of very influential families appear to have dominated these roles.

-It's unclear how these senatorial members were chosen, but it's probable that they numbered between two and three hundred people.
+It's unclear how these senatorial members were chosen, but it's probable that they numbered between two and three hundred people at different times in Carthage's history.

 Evidence suggests that the senate had the power to vote on declarations of war, whether or not to send additional troops to support generals in battle, penalties for commanders who failed in their goals, and whether to accept enemy terms of peace.